aws/aws-iot-device-sdk-java-v2/samples/CommandsSandbox/README.md

     -Dexec.args="--endpoint <endpoint> --cert <path to certificate> --key <path to private key> --thing <thing-name> --client-id <mqtt-client-id>"
 ```

 If an AWS IoT Thing resource with the given name does not exist, the sample will first create it.
 Once the thing exists,
-the sample connects via MQTT, and you can issue commands to the Command service and inspect the results.
+the sample connects via MQTT, and you can issue instructions to the Command service and inspect the results.

 ## Walkthrough